All Episodes

 So they favor tax increases on everybody else.

-So this is why flat tax, fair tax uh works, this this arbitrary setting of rates based on what Obama thinks is rich.
+So this is why flat tax, fair tax works, this arbitrary setting of rates based on what Obama thinks is rich.

-It leads to even further diversions and divisions in the country among the uh among the population.
+It leads to even further diversions and divisions in the country among the population.

 Plus, it doesn't raise any money.

-If if if you were listening yesterday and you heard me saying you didn't want to see, you don't want to listen, and you don't want to believe me that Obama's purposely destroying the middle class, purposely destroying it, purposely raiding it, taking capital away from the private sector and transferring it to governments and unions and so forth.
+And this is the, you know, the fascinating thing, if you were listening yesterday and you heard me say and you didn't want to see, you don't want to listen and you don't want to believe me that Obama is purposely destroying the middle class, purposely destroying it, purposely raiding it, taking capital away from the private sector and transferring it to governments and unions and so forth.

 If you don't want to believe that, if you just can't bring yourself to believe that anybody we would elect president would want to destroy, because you can't believe that somebody like Obama grew up hating America, being told it was unjust and immoral, now has a chance to fix it.

-We're running huge, as uh Jim Sasser in Tennessee used to say, deficits.
+We're running huge, as Jim Sasser in Tennessee used to say, deficits.

-We got deficits coming out of everybody orifice.
+We got deficits coming out of every bodily orifice.

 We got deficits coming out of the mouth of every river in this country.